OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 The Terraform apply and destroy steps, in conjunction with the Octopus Terraform provider, gives us the tooling we need to create the meta-steps required to implement short lived feature branches in Octopus.
 Thanks to the idempotent nature of Terraform, we have a robust set of steps that reliably manage our ephemeral Azure and Octopus resources.

-With some custom scripting to synchronize Octopus with GIT branches, and scheduled triggers or direct triggers from a hosted platform like GitHub, we can ensure Octopus reflects the feature branches being developed in our code base.
+With some custom scripting to synchronize Octopus with Git branches, and scheduled triggers or direct triggers from a hosted platform like GitHub, we can ensure Octopus reflects the feature branches being developed in our code base.

 Happy deployments!